 It doesn’t hurt to get a second opinion on important financial decisions.
 Get matched and speak with a financial advisor for free.

-A tax-deferred workplace 401(k) account and a Roth account that gives you tax-free withdrawals both have pluses and minuses.
-Think through your long-term retirement goals and strategy to determine what types of accounts – or mix of accounts – works best for you.
+A tax-deferred workplace 401(k) account and a Roth account that provides tax-free withdrawals each come with advantages and drawbacks.
+Thinking through your long-term retirement goals and overall strategy can help you decide which type of account, or combination of accounts, fits your situation best.

-• Structuring retirement payouts, tax strategies, investment approaches and estate planning means that money gets more complicated as you approach retirement, and a good financial planner can help.
+- A financial advisor can help you plan and save for retirement.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/SouthWorks